ukw100/STECCY/README.md

 |-|-|-|
 | ![ZX Basic](https://github.com/ukw100/STECCY/raw/main/images/steccy-basic.png "ZX Basic") | ![Manic Miner](https://github.com/ukw100/STECCY/raw/main/images/steccy-manic-miner.png "Manic Miner") | ![Manic Miner](https://github.com/ukw100/STECCY/raw/main/images/steccy-jetset.png "Manic Miner") |

-Loading and saving programmes is done via an SD card, which is FAT-formatted.
+Loading and saving programs is done via an SD card, which is FAT-formatted.
 Here, the cassette recorder routines in the virtual ROM are converted to load and save routines for SD cards.
 STECCY supports TAP, TZX and snapshot files for this purpose.
 Snapshots can be used to freeze and save the current state of the emulated ZX spectrum at any time.
 This makes it possible, for example, to continue playing a game the next day at exactly the same time as it was saved as a snapshot.

 The ZX-Spectrum 128K or ZX-Spectrum 48K is emulated.
 The virtual Spectrum 128K has a ROM with a size of 32KB and RAM with a size of 128KB, the Spectrum 48K has a ROM with a size of 16KB and RAM with a size of 48KB.